Food driving inflation yet govt throwing money at PFJ – Randy Abbey

 “I don’t even know if after these four or five years, we have sat down to evaluate this whole Plating for Food and Jobs thing and whether we got it right, but we are still throwing money at it,” he added.

-Veteran journalist Kwesi Pratt reacting to Randy’s concern accused the government of trowing money at propaganda instead of a sustainable programme.
+Veteran journalist Kwesi Pratt reacting to Randy’s concern accused the government of throwing money at propaganda instead of a sustainable programme.

 “Are we throwing money at food or we are throwing money at propaganda.
 Propaganda doesn’t produce food,” he stated.